samm-codes/samm-codes/README.md

 - 👀 I’m interested in designing for the people
 - 🌱 I’m currently learning webflow (don't get me wrong, I enjoy coding but love efficiency)
 - 💞️ I’m looking to collaborate on web design related projects
-- 📫 How to reach me through chat
+- 📫 How to reach me through https://www.behance.net/samm-foxx

 <!---
 samm-codes/samm-codes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.